 Problem: The mass monitor records frequent "Tape Advance" errors.
 Cause/Solution: This usually indicates that the filter tape is automatically advancing in response to being clogged due to heavy particulate loading.
-If frequent tape advance errors are encountered, try setting the TAPE ADVANCE setting to a higher value.
 When hourly PM readings repeatedly exceed 100 μg/m3 more frequent tape advance intervals may be required.
-See section 3.5.9.